ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Related Work

-\jdf{In addition to visualization, EHR data is also analyzed using \emph{sequence mining} augmented with visualization~\cite{DBLP:journals/tvcg/VrotsouN19, DBLP:journals/tvcg/LiuWDHWW17, DBLP:conf/iui/PererW14, Stolper:2014:TVCG}.
-The idea consists of trying to automatically discover frequent and important patterns in the sequences to support the analyst in discovering unexpected information.
+In addition to visualization, EHR data is also analyzed using \emph{sequence mining} augmented with visualization~\cite{DBLP_journals/tvcg/VrotsouN19, DBLP_journals/tvcg/LiuWDHWW17, DBLP_conf/iui/PererW14, Stolper:2014_TVCG}.
+The idea consists of trying to automatically discover frequent and important patterns in the sequences to discover unexpected information.
 This approach differs from ours since it only needs to visualize the search results.
-Instead, our tool interactively visualizes all the treatment pathways following Shneiderman's mantra: overview first, zoom, filter, and details on demand~\cite{Mantra}. }
+Instead, our tool interactively visualizes all the treatment pathways following Shneiderman's mantra: overview first, zoom, filter, and details on demand~\cite{Mantra}.